 There are two types of bounces and Mailjet handles each type differently:

 Soft Bounce: This is a temporary issue such as the recipient’s inbox being full or a connection timeout.

 Hard Bounce: This is a permanent delivery error caused by an invalid email address (e.g. a mistyped email, a non-existent destination server).
-Hard bounces negatively impact your sender reputations and are automatically blocked by Mailjet for 90 days.
+Hard bounces negatively impact your sender reputation and are automatically blocked by Mailjet for 90 days.

 Although Mailjet will handle bounce emails, it is important to regularly remove bounced email addresses from your contact lists to avoid deliverability issues.
 You may wish to read the FAQ: How to maintain a list of responsive contacts.